rajesh3173/chocolate-box/README.md

-# lovely-talks
+# chocolate-box

 Reading the WhatsApp txt file of loved onces is difficult.
-LovelyTalks is a React Native app.
+ChocolateBox is a React Native app.
 It displays the WhatsApp chats txt files as a WhatsApp chat coversation.